frankcholula/sapr/assignment2/README.md

 pip install poetry
 ```

-Finally, you can install the dependencies by
+Finally, you can install the dependencies by running
 ```bash
 poetry shell
 poetry install